 What are we thinking?

-It may not seem like a lot to treat one measly little lawn but multiply this by millions and you have a nationwide health crisis.
+The impact of treating a single lawn may seem minor, but multiply this by millions and you have a nationwide health crisis.

 There is no doubt that toxic chemicals are in us all.
 They are ubiquitous and impossible to avoid, and the effects on our health are mounting.
 Even at low levels toxins disrupt the normal functioning of the body, damaging our cells, and messing with our hormones, thyroid, and nervous system.
 They are linked to health conditions like cancer, birth defects, reproductive issues, Parkinson’s, liver and kidney damage, and ADHD.